Getting Started with OpenMediaVault on Raspberry Pi

 The first step is to have or install your operating system on a Raspberry Pi.
 For this tutorial, I’ll be using Raspberry Pi OS Lite.
 But it should work with other distributions, at least those based on Debian (Ubuntu, DietPi, etc.).

-Warning: it looks like OpenMediaVault is no longer supporting installations on a system with a desktop environment.
+Warning: OpenMediaVault no longer supports installations on a system with a desktop environment.
 So make sure to use Raspberry Pi OS Lite for this project, or you’ll get an error like:

 This system is running a desktop environment!